01 of 17

 Create Natural Purple Dyes from Plants

-One of the most popular colors in the plant and by every little girl is purple.
+One of the most popular colors in the garden and one that is loved by every little girl is purple.
 Fortunately, nature gives us an abundance of plants that produce purple dyes.

 02 of 17